 As with the old joke about Paul McCartney (“Did you know he was in a band before Wings?”), there are now people who might say “Did you know Bon Appétit is also a magazine?”
 Never in the usually dubious history of “pivoting to video” has any publication done it so perfectly.
 It just took a little time.

-Early efforts to do video online, in 2015, were “too stiff … too professional,” says Bon Appétit Editor-in-Chief Adam Rapaport.
+Early efforts to do video online, in 2015, were “too stiff … too professional,” says Bon Appétit Editor-in-Chief Adam Rapoport.
 “We wanted the viewer to feel like they were hanging out with us in the kitchen — kibitzing, arguing, and eating.
 But cameras on tripods and hair and makeup and all that didn’t help.”

 “I’m not sure that people fully understand that not a single one of us is a trained actor.”

-An instructional video of Rapaport making bacon in 2016, shot with creative director Alex Grossman and cameraman Vincent Cross, set the template for a more informal vibe.
+An instructional video of Rapoport making bacon in 2016, shot with creative director Alex Grossman and cameraman Vincent Cross, set the template for a more informal vibe.
 Then came Brad Leone.
-As the actual test kitchen manager, Leone was basically “the guy in the kitchen who did the dishes and ordered the groceries,” says Rapaport.
+As the actual test kitchen manager, Leone was basically “the guy in the kitchen who did the dishes and ordered the groceries,” says Rapoport.
 “But he was such a character — so passionate and knowledgeable about not just food but woodworking and archery and fermentation, you name it.
 So Vincent just started following him around as Brad did Brad things.”

 An oddball star was born, with Leone’s “It’s Alive” becoming the Test Kitchen’s first big online hit, along with Clare Saffitz’s “Gourmet Makes,” in which the pastry chef with a streak of silver hair attempts to recreate commercial junk food.
 Other favorites include Chris Morocco’s “Reverse Engineering,” in which the supertaster recreates dishes he can only taste while blindfolded; Carla Lalli Music’s celeb cook-off “Back-to-Back Chef;” and Baz’s “Molly Tries,” which has found her cooking everything from ostrich eggs to dog food.